 “As the protest was dying down, someone, somewhere got violent.
 Now who they were and what group they were affiliated with, we don’t know,” said Antonio French, a St. Louis alderman.
 “In no way are they representative of the thousands of people … who have been protesting.”

 Belmar believes someone targeted the police, who have faced heated criticism for months, he said.

 “These police officers were standing there, and they were shot just because they were police officers,” he said.

-The department has been criticized since the shooting death of Brown and, more recently, since a scathing U.S. Department of Justice report documented a pattern of racial discrimination in the city.
+The department has been under fire since one of its officers, Darren Wilson, shot and killed African-American teen Michael Brown in August, and more recently since a scathing U.S. Department of Justice report documented a pattern of racial discrimination.
 Police Chief Thomas Jackson resigned Wednesday.

 “We are actively addressing the issues that have raised concerns of fairness and fair treatment.
 We support peaceful protesting.
 However, we will not allow, nor tolerate, the destructive and violent actions of a few to disrupt our unifying efforts,” the mayor of Ferguson and the City Council said in a statement Sunday.

 While the demonstrators’ focus was Ferguson, neither of the wounded officers works for that police department.

 One is from Webster Groves, a St. Louis suburb 13 miles south of Ferguson.
 The officer – a 32-year-old with seven years’ experience – was shot at the high point of his cheek, just under his right eye, Belmar said.

 The other was hit in the shoulder and the bullet came out the middle of his back, Belmar said.
 He is a 41-year-old officer with the St. Louis County Police Department, who has been in law enforcement for 14 years.